 Finally, I got a call informing me that I was selected at GT.
 Again I just had technical round as the Partner was busy with client engagements back then.

-Eligibility to be selected as an article assistant in Grant Thornton
+What is the eligibility to be selected as an article assistant in Grant Thornton?

 - Must have cleared both IPCC groups (there is always an exception)